-On December 6, 1917 Finland declared its independence, a historic event worthy of the yearlong centennial celebration underway in Finland and among the Finnish-American populations in the United States.
+On December 6, 1917 Finland declared its independence, a historic event worthy of the yearlong centennial celebration underway in Finland and among the Finnish-American population in the United States.
 Finnish immigrants settled at the New Sweden colony on the Delaware River in 1640, but the “Great Migration” of Finns to North America took place between 1870 and 1930.

 In the decades since, those resolute early immigrants have been followed by others who have come to this country for a variety of personal and professional reasons.